 - Club activities will only be held in areas that permit sufficient social distancing.
 If this is not possible, then the clubs must meet virtually. - The gym will be re-open once permitted by the state and local authorities and will follow guidelines that pertain state-wide for exercise facilities. - The campus will not host any conferences or events open to those outside the Maritime College Community.
-Events will re-start only once the Regional Control Room deems it is safe and promulgates policies and protocols. - If athletic events are permitted by the NCAA and Skyline Conference, no non-Maritime College Community spectators will be allowed to attend.
-Maritime College spectators must follow social distancing guidelines.
-Special cleaning protocols will be put in place for the locker room and athletic van cleaning. - Our September Graduation Ceremony will be held outdoors with limited tickets to ensure maximum social distancing.
+Events will re-start only once the Regional Control Room deems it is safe and promulgates policies and protocols. - There will be no formal conference or non-conference athletic team schedule for the fall semester.
+Student-athletes to return to campus in September with the rest of the student body.
+Upon their return to campus, student-athletes will start to work out with their coaches in small groups.
+We will follow the New York State Guidelines and gradually progress to a goal of team practices and meaningful competition opportunities if the conditions relative to the virus allow.
+This approach gives the Athletic Department the opportunity to adjust accordingly based on how the COVID-19 virus is behaving. - Our September Graduation Ceremony will be held outdoors with limited tickets to ensure maximum social distancing.